Whether you want to make some extra cash through the holidays or need a summer job, high paying seasonal jobs are always in demand.

 Be a tutor

-It has never been a better time to become a home-based tutor.
-All you need is a degree and an internet connection in most instances.
+It has never been a better time to become a home-based tutor or teacher.
+You don’t even need a degree in some cases.

 If you have teaching experience, you will not have a hard-time finding a job.
 This job is not strictly seasonal but work normally picks up during the school year and around exam time.